 On my second day in Italy, I sat at the top of the staircase that leads to Amalfi’s cathedral.
-The cathedral overlooks a cramped square, and from my perch, I could watch a constant parade of people.
+The cathedral overlooks a cramped square, and from my perch, I watched an unending parade of people.
 From camera-wielding tourists to elderly locals and high schoolers drinking coffee, everyone was engrossed in what they were doing.
 I watched scene after scene acted out by people I’d never see again, knowing that what they did in those moments was the only glimpse I’d ever have into their lives.
 It was fascinating, and as I expected, it was pretty entertaining, too.

 That afternoon, my favorite moments came courtesy of uncooperative toddlers waging war against their impatient parents.
 One of them was refusing to walk away from the square’s fountain, and another was running 30 feet in front of his parents.
-The interactions felt so familiar and so human that I couldn’t help but smile.
-So, if you need a laugh during your next adventure, you might want to look for a good spot from which you can watch the crowds go by — just don’t forget to keep an eye out for young families.
+The interactions felt so familiar, so human, that I couldn’t help but smile.
+So, if you need a laugh during your next adventure, you might want to look for a good spot for watching the crowds go by — just don’t forget to keep an eye out for young families.

 Connect with the people around you

 When traveling solo, it’s hard to avoid making human connections.
 Even if you’re not actively trying to strike up new friendships, you’ll naturally pay more attention to mundane encounters than you would at home.
 When you sit next to someone on a bus, you’re more likely to try to communicate with them, even if a language barrier exists.
 When you bump into a like-minded individual, your impression of that person will really stick.
 And when something funny happens in a crowded place, you’ll look around to see if anyone else noticed it.